dortmans/raft-dezyne-model/README.md

 - RequestVote RPC: used candidates to collect votes to become leader
 - AppendEntries RPC: used by the leader to replicate log entries and as heartbeat to confirm its leadership

+More information on our Dezyne model:

+The architecture of our model is described in our [architecture document](ARCHITECTURE.md).
+For more details on verification & validation of our model you are referred to our [tests document](TESTS.md)

 References:

 - Diego Ongaro and John Ousterhout.
 2014.
 In search of an understandable consensus algorithm.